BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk2Lab.md

 What does the asterisk (`*`) indicate?

 Open up Notepad++.
 You are probably already familiar with ways to search within text for a full or partial word.
 If you open a search window and select "Regular Expression" under search mode, you'll be able to use more advanced searching techniques that are very useful for working with data files.
-You can

 `grep` is somewhat analogous to the search command in a text editor, because You can use it to search within a file.
 For example, if you wanted to find all latitudes in the northern hemisphere: